-In such cases we can see a tension emerge between the explicit semantic signaling of conditional antecedents and the pressure to accommodate in the presence of shift markers.34 Further work is
+In such cases we can see a tension emerge between the explicit semantic signaling of conditional antecedents and the pressure to accommodate in the presence of shift markers.
+Further work is called for in quantifying and systematizing these sometimes opposed conversational forces.

-33Moss (2012, pp. 574-75) and K. S. Lewis (2017, pp. 7-8) note that reverse Sobel sequences (with the contrastive particle) may be felicitous when the first conditional antecedent contains a bizarre possibility as a conjunct, and the second does not
+$^{33}$ Moss (2012, 574-575) and Lewis (2017, 7-8) note that reverse Sobel sequences (with the contrastive particle) may be felicitous when the first conditional antecedent contains a bizarre possibility as a conjunct, and the second does not.

-34A.
-Gillies (2007, p.
-354) discusses a parallel case of (attempted) contraction with the marker of violated expectation still, in lieu of but, also noting its awkwardness.
-For me, variants with still are even easier to accommodate than those with but.
-Another violated expectation marker, nevertheless, seems to issue in a similarly effortless contraction of the modal domain.
-Moss (2012, p.
-576) makes parallel observations about explicit signals like the clausal prefix "Oh come on."
-These are subtle judgements that deserve further analysis.
+&lt;sup>34 Gillies (2007, 354) discusses a parallel case of (attempted) contraction with the marker of violated expectation still, in lieu of but, also noting its awkwardness.
+For me, variants with still are even easier to